Join

 Grounds | 08:00 - 20:00 |

-Dogs on leads are welcome in the grounds.
-Assistance dogs only in the castle.
+Dogs on leads are welcome in the grounds, castle and cafe.

 Narrow roads in some places.
 Not recommended for motorhomes.
 Not suitable for coaches - maximum size minibus 16 seater.
 From the south and Bowness (via Ferry) take the B5285 through Hawkshead where this becomes the B5286.
 Continue on this road for 2.5 miles, then take the right hand turn to Wray Castle.
 From the north and Ambleside, take the A593 to Clappersgate, then take the B5286 signed to Hawkshead.
 After 2.5 miles take the left turn, to Wray Castle.
 Plan your car-free visit with Good Journey

-Parking: Pay and display (non-members) Members - please scan your card for free parking.
+Parking: Pay and display (non-members) £6 for 2 hrs, £7.50 for 4 hrs and £9 all day.
+Members - please scan your card for free parking.
 Thank you.
+Please note: there is no parking for campervans or minibuses at the castle.

 Sat Nav: Post code LA22 0JA